 I know a lot of these tips tend to branch out into other mini tips and that can get confusing if you’re researching a job site and wanting to know if it’s fake.
 But honestly, if you look at this from a big picture, it’s just common sense.

 All you’re really doing with these tips is verifying whether or not what you’re looking at is real and can be trusted.

-Like I promised, here is a list of some BAD places I would never recommend you get involved with, plus the tricky website setups they use to make you think they’re good.
+Like I promised, here is a list of work at home scams I would never recommend you get involved with, plus the tricky website setups they use to make you think they’re good.

 Again, focus on the features those pages have, not their names because as I said, they tend to disappear and change often so there’s little sense in chasing the name, chase the features, because almost always, those pages have them.
 If you spot the common bad features, you will spot the scam.

 Now again, if you wish to see my personal list of GOOD places, then here you go: